 Sector Long Island Sound

-"Endeavor for Excellence Through People, Pride, and Professionalism"
+"Endeavor for Excellence Through People, Professionalism and Partnerships"

 120 Woodward Ave.
 New Haven, CT 06512

 Coast Guard Sector Long Island Sound was established on 31 May 2005, combining the existing Group/Marine Safety Office Long Island Sound in New Haven, with Group Moriches on Long Island’s Atlantic shore.
 The Sector provides “One Stop Shopping” for both our external customers, stakeholders, and for our own Coast Guard family.
 We integrate traditional Coast Guard missions into a single command focused on two major operational processes: Prevention and Response, in support of the Coast Guard’s fundamental roles: Maritime Safety & Security, Mobility, Protection of Natural Resources, & National Defense.

 Sector Long Island Sound is responsible for the entire spectrum of Coast Guard operational missions which include search and rescue, law enforcement, domestic ice breaking, maintenance of aids to navigation, port safety and security, marine environmental protection, waterways management, marine inspection, and casualty investigation.
 Commander, Sector LIS is also the Captain of the Port, Officer in Charge Marine Inspection, Federal Maritime Security Coordinator, SAR Mission Coordinator, and Federal On-Scene Coordinator.
 Sector Long Island Sound area of responsibility covers Long Island Sound from the New York - Connecticut border to the Connecticut - Rhode Island border at Watch Hill, RI.